uqhwen2/MACAL/README.md

 $ cd text_results
 $ python cmnist_cnn_all_plots.py
 ```
-The figre will pop up automatically, and also saved locally under the CMNIST directory
+The figure will pop up automatically, and also saved locally under the CMNIST directory

 #### Visualization of the Growing Training Set via TSNE